dev-rashedin/express-error-toolkit/README.md

 A lightweight, production-ready error handling toolkit for Express.js applications — written in TypeScript with full support for both CommonJS and ESM.

+If you like the project, please give the project a GitHub ⭐

 It provides:

 - Custom error classes (`NotFoundError`, `BadRequestError`, `ValidationError`, etc.)